 Please note: CRC research is listed in chronological order below.
 If you need help finding one of our reports, please ask! (nrogozen AT calreinvest.org)

 53. Disrupting Displacement Financing in Oakland and Beyond (June 2018).
-This report, researched in conjunction with the Anti-Eviction Mapping Process, explores how banks and Wall Street firms are behind the financing of several known serial evictors in Oakland.
+This report, researched in conjunction with the Anti-Eviction Mapping Project, explores how banks and Wall Street firms are behind the financing of several known serial evictors in Oakland.

 52. Unholy Alliance: California Courts' Use of Private Debt Collectors (May 2018).
 This report examines how actions by private debt collectors contracted by California counties can spiral people into poverty, while generating little in the way of revenue.
+This work is licensed under a Creative Commons Attribution-Non Commercial 4.0 International License.

 51. Harnessing the Power of Banks: The Community Reinvestment Act and Building an Inclusive Economy (March 2018).
 This report investigates the impact of the Community Reinvestment Act in California through surveys of banks and CRC members.